brevettiai/brevettiai-docs/docs/model-training-and-testing/Train_a_model.md

 This problem can be circumvented in the following way.
 In Pycharm, navigate to the folder containing your training scripts (in the example's case, image_segmentation).
 First, select the main folder and mark the directory as "Set as sources root".
 After this, open up the run/debug configuration terminal, choose "module name" and write "image_segmentation.run_job" in the name as well as module name bar.
 Apply and run it again, and the problem should be fixed.

 If using another terminal than PyCharm, similar applications to the run/debug configuration method may exist.

+### AttributeError: 'Series' object has no attribute '_is_builtin_func'

+This error may be caused by an outdated package.
+For example, the tqdm package once caused this error.
+The problem was simply fixed by updating the tqdm package to its latest version and rerunning the script.